 - Crazy, yes.
 But it served the purpose of getting Senator Comerford’s attention as well as a meeting with her

 - You can read about that in the new magazine issue, which I helped produce

-Read a full analysis of this deadly bill here.
+Massachusetts women deserve better than the "ROE" Act.
+You can read a full analysis of this bill here.

 National news has been focused on Virginia's promotion of infanticide.
 Or on New York, where Governor Cuomo just signed extremist legislation to increase abortions in his state.

 Here in Massachusetts, however, we have our own infanticide law lined up.
 S.1209 legalizes infanticide, removes parental notification, abortion waiting periods, and the requirement that late-term abortions are done in a hospital.

 We have to ask: Hey, pro-woman pro-choicers - what happened to safe, legal, RARE?